 In 2021 and 2020, the Company issued warrants to Customers to purchase up to 1,150,000 and 750,000 shares of the Company's common stock, respectively.
 These warrants vest based on certain performance conditions that include issuing a specific percentage of new cards on the Company's Platform over a defined measurement period and reaching certain annual transaction count thresholds over the contract term, respectively.
 All warrants have an exercise price of \$0.01 per share.
 These warrants are classified as equity instruments and are treated as consideration payable to a Customer.
 The grant date fair values of these warrants are recorded as a reduction to net revenue over the term of the respective Customer contract based on the expected pattern of processing volume generated by the Customer and the probability of vesting conditions being met.
 The aggregate fair values of the warrants issued in 2021 and 2020 were \$26.4 million and \$5.7 million, respectively.

-As of March 31, 2022, 392,171 warrants were vested, and the Company recorded \$1.6 million as a reduction of revenue during the three months then ended related to these warrants.
-The Company recorded an immaterial amount as a reduction of revenue during the three months ended March 31, 2021.
-Upon vesting, the fair value of the vested warrants are recorded into the Company's additional paid-in capital.
+As of June 30, 2022, 483,838 warrants were vested.
+The Company recorded \$1.8 million and \$3.4 million as a reduction of revenue during the three and six months ended June 30, 2022, respectively, related to these warrants.
+The Company recorded an immaterial amount as a reduction of revenue during the three and six months ended June 30, 2021.
+Upon vesting, the fair values of the vested warrants are recorded into the Company's additional paid-in capital.
 Timing differences caused by the pattern of processing volume generated by the Customer over the term of the contract and the vesting schedules of the warrants can cause differences in the amount of grant date fair value that is credited to additional paid in capital upon vesting and the amount recorded as a reduction in net revenue during any particular reporting period.